Music of the Final Fantasy VII series: Advent Children

 A mini-album titled Final Fantasy VII Advent Children Complete Mini Album was released on April 10, 2009 to coincide with the release of the Final Fantasy VII Advent Children Complete version of the film.
 The new release of the film included a new ending theme, "Safe and Sound", by Kyosuke Himuro and My Chemical Romance singer Gerard Way, and replaced "Water" with a new song, "Anxious Heart".
 The mini-album was five tracks and 29:17 long.
-The included tracks on the album were new versions of "The Chase of Highway", "Those Who Fight Further", "Sign", "Advent: One-Winged Angel", and "On the Way to a Smile", a piece from the Final Fantasy VII-based anime On the Way to a Smile.
+The other included tracks on the album were new versions of "The Chase of Highway", "Those Who Fight Further", "Sign", "Advent: One-Winged Angel", and "On the Way to a Smile", a piece from the Final Fantasy VII-based original video animation On the Way to a Smile.
 A larger album, Final Fantasy VII Advent Children Complete: Reunion Tracks, was released with 21 tracks on September 16 the same year.
 This album contains the tracks from the mini-album, as well as several pieces that were lengthened for the Complete film version but not rearranged.
 Reunion Tracks appeared on the Oricon charts for a single week at position #108.

 Final Fantasy VII Advent Children Original Soundtrack sold over 38,900 copies, and was well received by critics.
 Gann said that Final Fantasy fans have "no excuse" not to buy the album and noted that his only disappointments were that three of the tracks were the same as on the Piano Collections album, and that as a film score, some of the shifts in the pieces make less sense outside of the context of the visuals.
 Chris Carle of IGN called it a "jagged but beautiful blend of opera, metal and electronica", and a "richly-layered, complex and utterly listenable soundtrack" while praising the variety of musical styles used and the quality of the pieces.
 In contrast to Gann, he felt that "divorced from the film, the score is still amazingly listenable".